Mice and Rat Control Treatments

 In extreme cases, we may use tracking powder to help determine the main source of your mouse problem.
 For heavy infestations, we’ll return every other day and slowly taper off service as we get the situation under control.

-Call U.S. Pest to Get Your Mouse Problem Under Control
+Call U.S. Pest to Get Your Rodent Problem Under Control

 A mouse problem is more than a minor inconvenience.
 Thankfully, you have the pest professionals at U.S. Pest Protection in your corner.
 We will identify the source of and solve your mice infestation.
 Have questions about our mice control service or any of our other pest control plans?
 Contact us.
 Ready to book your mice control treatment service?
 Schedule your appointment online.